 Crew (also known as Pack in / Pack out / Runner)

 This role is a broad term that essentially means that the volunteer is an extra pair of hands for the team in operations or logistics.
-For example, it could mean setting up/decorating spaces for events or venues (like the Emersons Festival Theatre), tidying/deconstructing a space after events and at the end of the festival, assisting programmes, interacting with audience as part of programmes, or being a runner for the production manager and events manager to assist them with their tasks.
+For example, it could mean setting up/decorating spaces for events or venues, tidying/deconstructing a space after events and at the end of the festival, assisting programmes, interacting with audience as part of programmes, or being a runner for the production manager and events manager to assist them with their tasks.
 A ‘get stuck-in’ attitude and the ability to follow instructions are all that’s required.

 This role involves delivering flyers, posters and guides to local businesses around Dunedin.
 This is a really important role, consistently underrated and surprisingly hard to consistently fill.
 It covers distribution of festival guides and artist posters/flyers and stickers to the public and to businesses and sponsors around Dunedin in order to build knowledge and customer base.
 Distribution is carried out through a variety of means, direct marketing, events, hot spots, and flyer bombs.
 Volunteers need to have a vehicle or the ability to walk, patience, diligence and polite manners.